Shushishtok/covertrevolt/index.md

 	* Effect: Affects which ending the player gets upon completing this mission.

 ### Important Notes For This Mission:
-* This is the finale for Route B. The ending that the player gets is based on the combination of both the **Peace with Neo-Soviets?** and the **City Preserved?** preconditions that were played in this mission.
+* This is the finale for Route B. The ending that the player gets is based on the combination of both the **Peace with Neo-Soviets?** and the **City Preserved?** preconditions that were used in this mission.
 Each combination grants a different ending.
 	* If both **Peace with Neo-Soviets?** and **City Preserved?** are set to "No", the player will get ending III.
 	* If **Peace with Neo-Soviets?** is set to "Yes" but **City Preserved?** is set to "No", the player will get ending IV.
 	* If **Peace with Neo-Soviets?** is set to "No" but **City Preserved?** is set to "Yes", the player will get ending V.